 - Playdough or clay tools

-- Items such as popsicle sticks, cookie cutters, and straws.
+- Items such as popsicle sticks, alphabet cookie cutters, cookie cutters, and straws.

-Our favorite tool to use is drinking straws.
+Our favorite tool to use with play dough is drinking straws.
 Sticking the straws into the playdough is a great sensory activity, and kids can make some pretty interesting creations this way.

 First, use a roller to flatten out a piece of playdough on a flat surface.
 Now, let’s go through three different fun ways they can use the playdough to make letters or words.